nodejs/node/doc/api/addons.md

 recommended approach.
 Refer to the section [C/C++ Addons - N-API](n-api.html) for more information on N-API.

-When not using N-API, the method for implementing Addons is rather complicated, involving knowledge of several components and APIs:
+When not using N-API, implementing Addons is complicated, involving knowledge of several components and APIs:

  - V8: the C++ library Node.js currently uses to provide the